 Ever heard of a JarIndex?
-I had been doing JVM develpoment for 10+ years and I hadn’t.
+I had been doing JVM development for 10+ years and I hadn’t.
 Read on to discover what it is and how it can speedup your compilation and boot time. 🤓

 After having worked on Shrinkwrap and publishing our results in Mapping Out the HPC Dependency Chaos, you start to see the Linux environment as a bit of an oddball.